Understanding your health

 What can you do at home for knee osteoarthritis?

-Advice based on your current activity level
+Tips based on your current activity level

 Your situation Recommendation

-Sedentary Start with short walks and daily mobility exercises.
+Sedentary Start with short walks and daily mobility exercises

-Practical tips for everyday life
+Practical tips for daily life

 • Temporarily stop movements that are too painful, then gradually resume them.